-In 1917 the Women’s Army Auxiliary Corps was created to help meet the personnel demands of the First World War (1914-18).
+In 1917, the Women’s Army Auxiliary Corps was created to help meet the personnel demands of the First World War (1914-18).
 The following year it was renamed the Queen Mary's Army Auxiliary Corps (QMAAC) in honour of its service.
-The unit was formally disbanded in 1921 as part of the post-war downsizing of the Army.
+The unit was formally disbanded in 1921 as part of the Army's post-war downsizing.

 The available roles for women continued to expand.
 Eventually, they worked in over 40 trades, including as staff officers, clerks, chefs, dog handlers, communications operators, drivers, intelligence analysts, military police women, and postal and courier operators.

 What was the motto of the Women's Royal Army Corps?